zhuzhe1983/claudecodeui/README.md

 ## Features

-- **Responsive Design** - Works seamlessly across desktop, tablet, and mobile
+- **Responsive Design** - Works seamlessly across desktop, tablet, and mobile so you can also use Claude Code from mobile
 - **Interactive Chat Interface** - Built-in chat interface for seamless communication with Claude Code
 - **Integrated Shell Terminal** - Direct access to Claude Code CLI through built-in shell functionality
 - **File Explorer** - Interactive file tree with syntax highlighting and live editing
+- **Git Explorer** - View, stage and commit your changes.
+You can also switch branches
 - **Session Management** - Resume conversations, manage multiple sessions, and track history